-Could stem cell therapy help children with cerebral palsy?
+Could stem cell therapy help my child with cerebral palsy?

 Scientists are developing stem cell therapies for the replacement or repair of damaged tissues such as nerves, muscle and other parts of the body.

-The hope is that in the future, some type of stem cell therapy may help children with cerebral palsy by replacing injured nerve cells that can take over the function of the damaged areas of the brain.
-As more information becomes available from carefully conducted scientific studies, this therapy may prove useful for children with cerebral palsy.
+The aim is for the stem cells to develop into the kind of cells that can take over the function of the damaged areas of the brain.
+As more information becomes available from carefully conducted scientific studies, how this therapy can help children with cerebral palsy will become clearer.

 What happens in a stem cell transplant in a child with cerebral palsy?

-First, there needs to be a source of stem cells.
-Sources can be:
+First there needs to be a source of stem cells

 - an intravenous infusion into the child's bloodstream, or